cr0ok/ultra/README.md

 - Fixes raid-helper sign-ups with in-game character names
 - Outputs a performance report relevant to the guild's current progression zone, so you know who to keep inviting to raid
 - Outputs a customizable ULTRA prio recommendation for top wish listed items, clearly showing which characters should be given prio on which items according to their score
+- Everything is maintained in a local SQLite3 database called "roster.db" to support integration with 3rd party applications.

 ## How to use